 Sprinkle an extra 1/2 cup of mozzarella cheese or a combo of parmesan cheese and mozzarella.

-If you want to use this recipe a pizza base, you can also spread some marinara sauce before adding the extra cheese.
+If you want to use this recipe as a pizza base, you can also spread some keto pizza sauce or marinara sauce before adding the extra cheese.

 You can also top the cooked breadsticks with a drizzle of garlic-infused olive oil and fresh rosemary.

-You can store this recipe in an airtight container in the fridge for up to 4 days.
-Rewarm in preheated oven 180C (350F) onto a tray covered with parchment paper until the breadsticks are hot and crispy on the sides.
+Rewarm them in an oven preheated at 350°F (180°C) onto a tray covered with parchment paper until the breadsticks are hot and crispy on the sides.

 You can also freeze this recipe and place the frozen breadsticks in the oven to rewarm immediately.

 Have you made this cauliflower breadstick recipe?
 Share a comment or review below.
 I love to hear your feedback on my recipes.